Law Preview reviews

 "I was able to crush my first semester of law school having knowledge of cases already discussed during the course.
 I felt confident and established myself early on."

-Anonymous, Cornell University Law School, Class of 2022
+Anonymous, University of Maine School of Law, Class of 2022

-Anonymous, DePaul University College of Law, Class of 2012
+Anonymous, University of California, Hastings College of the Law, Class of 2022